ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 #### Tier 1 logical gateway
 {: #nsx-t-design-tier-1}

-An NSX-T Tier-1 logical gateway has downlink ports to connect to NSX-T Data Center logical switches and uplink ports to connect to NSX-T Data Center tier-0 logical routers only.
+An NSX-T Tier-1 logical gateway has downlink ports to connect to NSX-T data center logical switches and uplink ports to connect to NSX-T data center tier-0 logical routers only.
 They run in the kernel level of the hypervisor they are configured for and not as a virtual or physical machine.
 For this design, one or more T-1 logical gateways are created for the needs of customer chosen topologies, although a T-1 logical gateway is not always needed, segments can be attached directly to a T-0.

 #### Tier 1 to Tier 0 route advertisement
 {: #nsx-t-design-tier-1-tier-0}